 Hobart WaterfrontSitting on one of the finest natural harbours in the world, Hobart’s famous waterfront is home to the iconic Salamanca Market, Taste of Tasmania and Australian Wooden Boats Festival, and of course, is the finishing line for the annual Sydney-to-Hobart Yacht Race.

-The TICT supports sensible development on the Hobart waterfront to further grow the areas visitor appeal.
-Current priorities include the development of a planned new cruise terminal at the Macquarie Wharf 2 shed, a new ferry terminal for our bustling river tour sector, and possible future opportunities at the rail yards and regatta ground sites.
+The TICT supports sensible development on the Hobart waterfront to further grow the areas' visitor appeal.
+Current priorities include the new ferry terminal for our bustling river tour sector, and ensuring that future opportunities at the Macquarie Point Railyard are realised.